IARCbioinfo/MESOMICS_data/phenotypic_map/MESOMICS/PhenotypicMap_MESOMICS.md

 ```

 ## Compute variance explained and order factors based on total R2
-For each of the 7 'omic layers, the total R2 is the average squared Pearson correlation coefficient
+For each of the 7 molecular layers, the total R2 is the average squared Pearson correlation coefficient.
+For DNA alterations, because it is a binary variable, we also compute the pseudo R2 using the Veall Zimmermann estimator.

 ```r
 R2_expr    = colMeans(t(cor(LFs,t(D_exprB_MOFA),use="pairwise.complete.obs") )**2,na.rm=T)